samyakmohelay/Dog-Breed-Image-Prediction/README.md

 # Multi-class Dog Breed Classification or Dog Vision

-This notebook builds an end-to-end multi-class image classifier using TensorFlow 2.0 and TensorFlow Hub.
+This notebook builds an end-to-end multi-class dog image classifier using TensorFlow 2.0 and TensorFlow Hub.

 ## Problem
 Identifying the breed of a dog given an image of a dog.